jsinnovco/custom-multi-agent/README.md

 Please refer to the [**original repo**](https://github.com/microsoft/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator) if you are interested in only deploying an out of the box solution and provision a ready made environment (although we will do these in this repo as well with the instructions below).

-This repo is being developed so keep an eye out for more featueres (like MCP integration, tracing etc.) that will be added in the coming weeks.
+This repo is being developed so keep an eye out for more features (like MCP integration, tracing etc.) that will be added in the coming weeks.

 <br/>